Duality of causal distributionally robust optimization: Distributionally robust expected shortfall

-We stress that this is a nondominated framework and is orthogonal to the setting in \citet{bouchard15Arbitrage}.
-Indeed, we consider all possible reference measure \(\nu\in\scrP(\cX)\) with penalization \(L(d_{\c}(\mu,\nu))\), whereas in \citet{bouchard15Arbitrage} authors considered a collection of measures which is stable under the concatenation of kernels.
-When \(\cX\) is compact and \(f\) is continuous, we can write down pricing--hedging duality as
+We stress that this is a nondominated framework and is different from the setting in \citet{bouchard15Arbitrage}.
+Indeed, we consider all possible measures \(\nu\in\scrP(\cX)\) with a penalization \(L(\cT_{\c}(\mu,\nu))\), whereas in \citet{bouchard15Arbitrage} the authors considered a collection of measures which is stable under the concatenation of kernels.
+If \(\cX\) is compact and \(f\) is continuous, one can write down a pricing--hedging duality as

 where \(\scrM(\cX)\) denotes the set of martingale measures on \(\cX\).
-It is unclear if this holds under a more general setting, and we leave it for future work. \end{rmk}
+However, it is unclear if this holds under a more general setting, and we leave it for future work. \end{rmk}